What The Best Catch Up Numeracy Programmes Look Like in Year 6

 So, based on everything we’ve learnt, here are the five key ingredients every catch up numeracy programme for Year 6 should have, and insights we hope will be useful when preparing your pupils for the KS2 National Assessments.

-Considering catch up tuition for your pupils following the National Tutoring Programme announcement?
+Considering catch up tuition as your maths intervention strategy for your pupils following the National Tutoring Programme announcement?
 Read our post to find out everything you need to know.

 1. Expose pupils to SATs-style questions